Please ensure Javascript is enabled for purposes of website accessibility Amino Acid Powder: Muscle Recovery

 science nutrition <strong>blog</strong>

 Specific amino acids can be valuable for boosting nitric oxide to increase blood flow (arginine), improving immune function (glutamine), and supplying fuels during endurance exercise (branched-chain amino acids).
+The amino acid powder benefits include providing these essential nutrients in a convenient form.
 Active people need 1.2 to 1.7 grams of protein per kilogram bodyweight.
 Protein appears to promote muscle growth best when taken shortly after workouts.
 (Nutrition Today, 44: 204-210, 2009)